Streamerbot/docs/streamerbot/3.api/1.sub-actions/kick/user-groups/add-user-to-group.md

 ---
-title: Kick Add User To Group
+title: Add User To Group
 description: Add a Kick user to a group
 parameters:
   - name: User Login